trailblazer/trailblazer.github.io/guides/trailblazer/2.0/01-getting-started-with-operation.md

 {{ "create_spec.rb:puts:../trailblazer-guides/spec/post/operation" | tsnippet }}

 Calling an operation always gives you a *result object*.
 It is used to transport state, communicate internals to the outer world, and to indicate whether or not this operation was successful.
-We will talk about it in a few minutes.
+Why don't we make sure it didn't break?

+{{ "create_spec.rb:success:../trailblazer-guides/spec/post/operation" | tsnippet }}

+The `Result#success?` method and its friend `failure?` are here to test that, from the caller perspective.

-### Steps
+## Baby Steps

 It might be a good idea to actually add some logic to our operation.
 While we could simply add a big method with lots of code in a nested procedural style, Trailblazer encourages you to structure your code into a *pipeline*, where steps in the pipe implement parts of the domain code.

 {{ "create.rb:step:../trailblazer-guides/app/post/operation:operation-01" | tsnippet }}

-Adding steps usually works with the [`step` method](http://trailblazer.to/gems/operation/2.0/api.html#flow-control-step).
-It allows to implement steps using methods, [lambdas]() and [callable objects]().
+You can add steps with the [`step` method](http://trailblazer.to/gems/operation/2.0/api.html#flow-control-step).
+It allows to implement steps using methods, [lambdas](http://trailblazer.to/gems/operation/2.0/api.html#step-implementation-lambda) and [callable objects](http://trailblazer.to/gems/operation/2.0/api.html#step-implementation-callable).
 For simplicity, let's go with instance methods for now.
+The `hello_world!` method sits in the operation as an instance method.
+It receives some arguments that we'll learn about later.
+In the body, it's up to us to implement that step.

+{% callout %}
+Suffixing step methods with a bang (e.g. `model!`) is purely style, it has no semantic.
+{% endcallout %}

+Running this operation will hopefully output something.

+{{ "create_spec.rb:step:../trailblazer-guides/spec/post/operation" | tsnippet }}

+We can see a greeting on our command line.
+But, hang on, what's that?
+The operation didn't finish successful, our test just broke... after working with TRB for 2 minutes!

+## Step: Return Value Matters

+The operation fails because the return value of a `step` matters!
+If a step returns `nil` or `false` (aka. *falsey*), the operation's result will be marked as failed, and the following steps won't be executed,

+Since `puts` will always return `nil` (and [no one knows why](http://stackoverflow.com/questions/14741329/why-are-all-my-puts-returning-nil)), we manually have to return a trusy value to make the next step be invoked.

+{{ "create.rb:return-value:../trailblazer-guides/app/post/operation:operation-01" | tsnippet }}

+It looks odd, and we should've simply used `p`, but it will probably make the spec pass.

+{{ "create_spec.rb:return-value:../trailblazer-guides/spec/post/operation" | tsnippet }}

+Yes, our tests are green again.

+## Multiple Steps

+Having fixed the first problem, we should extend our operation with another step.

+Multiple steps will be executed in the order you added them.

+{{ "create.rb:steps:../trailblazer-guides/app/post/operation:operation-01" | tsnippet }}

+The operation will now greet and enquire about your wellbeing.

+{{ "create_spec.rb:steps:../trailblazer-guides/spec/post/operation" | tsnippet }}

+How friendly!
+I wish more operations could be like you.

+## Breaking Things

+We're all curious about what will happen when the first step returns `false` instead of `true`, aren't we?

+{{ "create.rb:breaking:../trailblazer-guides/app/post/operation:operation-01" | tsnippet }}

+The `hello_world!` step now returns `nil`, making the operation's flow "fail".
+What does that mean?

+{{ "create_spec.rb:breaking:../trailblazer-guides/spec/post/operation" | tsnippet }}

+The step following the "broken" step now doesn't get executed, anymore.
+Furthermore, the operation's result is a failure.
+Awesome, we broke things, and that's exactly what we wanted!

+## Basic Flow Control

+Apparently, `step` and `success` allow you to define some kind of flow.
+If one `step` returns a falsey value, all other remaining steps are skipped.
+This is great for error handling as it takes away nested `if`s and `else`s in your code and formalizes them in a declarative pipe.

+## Railway

+The operation's pipe doesn't only allow you to skip steps, but also to handle errors.
+And this is where it makes sense to introduce the mental model for Trailblazer, the [*Railway* paradigm from functional programming](http://fsharpforfunandprofit.com/rop/).

 We also call the pipe a *railway* because it has different tracks.